Trump pressed ambassador on status of Ukraine investigations, according to new testimony | CBC News

 The U.S. House of Representatives opened impeachment hearings into a president's actions for just the fourth time in history, as the public began to hear about allegations that Donald Trump and his backers mounted an improper pressure campaign on the Ukraine government.

-William Taylor, the top U.S. diplomat in Ukraine, testified on Wednesday that Trump was overheard asking about "the investigations" he wanted Ukraine to pursue that are central to the impeachment inquiry.
+William Taylor, the top U.S. diplomat in Ukraine, testified on Wednesday that Trump was overheard asking about "the investigations" into former vice-president and current Democratic presidential candidate Joe Biden and his son Hunter that he wanted Ukraine to pursue that are central to the impeachment inquiry.

 Taylor said his staff recently told him they overheard the U.S. president when they were meeting with the U.S. ambassador to the European Union, Gordon Sondland, at a Kyiv restaurant, the day after Trump's July 25 phone call with the new leader of Ukraine.